chrisdone-archive/prana/README.md

   small enough vector it'll fit in cache and O(n) Int64 comparisons over 10 elements is fast.

+  In practice I think the data structure for globals will be:
+  `Unboxed.Vector (Int, Int)` where they map to (index, offset) that that can let you find a view on an `Exp` via `S.take offset (S.drop index bs)`.

 * Ignoring type applications for which functions don't actually even accept an argument for that type.
 Except tagToEnum _does_ expect a type argument.
 Core is incoherent that way.
+We should normalize it before writing byte-code to disk.

 * Instead of decoding the AST with the `binary` package, use a PatternSynonym (as demonstrated in `Prana.View`) to simply walk the